Year 2007 Reunion – Our 27th

 Farewell, farewell, until we meet again. |

-Our superb Clarion Hotel dinner was followed by our traditional raffle, and then the photo session which gave us the group photos displayed earlier.
+then the photo session which gave us the group photos displayed earlier.

 |